charlieegan3/rescore/corpus/annotation_guidlines.md

 To reduce ambiguity we're taking sentiment values from: [sentimental](https://github.com/7compass/sentimental/blob/master/lib/sentiwords.txt).
 The plan is to update & refine this as we move on.

-Running `ruby lookup.rb {WORD}` from the root of the project runs a simple script to get a score for the word.
+Running `ruby corpus/lookup.rb {WORD}` from the root of the project runs a simple script to get a score for the word.

 ##Format
 Choose reviews based on the criteria in review selection.